Noahsok/Gallery-List/README.md

-# Gallery-List
+# Gallery Directory
-Data base of New York City galleries
+searchable Directory of galleries organized by city, and neighborhood. this Directory was built using MongoDb, Express, Node.js.